 - Taking responsibility for the individual.

-- Letting the student "trap" you into solving his/her life problems.
+- Letting the student "trap" you into solving their life problems.

-- Allowing him/her to use you as a sole source of support.
+- Allowing them to use you as a sole source of support.

 Usually these students complain about something other than their psychological difficulties.
 They are tense, cautious, mistrustful, and have few friends.
 These students tend to interpret a minor oversight as significant personal rejection and often overreact to insignificant occurrences.
 They see themselves as the focal point of others' behaviors and everything that happens may seem to be interpreted in a suspicious light.
 Usually they are over-concerned with fairness and being treated equally.
 They project blame onto others and may express anger in indirect ways.
 Many times they feel worthless and inadequate.